 Most patients are recommended to follow a soft diet for three days following their wisdom teeth removal surgery.
 Your oral surgeon will provide specific pre- and post-operative instructions for you to follow to ensure optimal recovery and minimize your chance of complications.
 Our standard pre- and post-operative instructions can be found on our website.

-If you or your child have been recommended for wisdom teeth removal and live in the Boulder or Longmont area, we encourage you to contact Boulder Oral Surgery to schedule a consultation with Dr. Nedbalski or Dr. Lerner.
+If you or your child have been recommended for wisdom teeth removal and live in the Boulder or Longmont area, we encourage you to contact Boulder Oral Surgery to schedule a consultation with Dr. Nedbalski, Dr. Chai, or Dr. Luter.

 At Boulder Oral Surgery, we are always happy to assist our patients.
 Please give us a call with any questions or concerns you may have.